GLOBAL MARKETS-Stocks, dollar up modestly after strong jobs data

 NEW YORK, Dec 7 Global shares rose modestly on Friday after a surprisingly strong U.S. jobs report for November was tempered by a drop in American consumer sentiment amid a lack of progress in talks to avert the "fiscal cliff."

+"The gain was sharper than expected, particularly in light of the hurricane, so certainly that was a pleasant surprise.
+We'll take it," said Gordon Charlop, managing director at Rosenblatt Securities in New York.

+"We will just have to see overall how much of an effect one number can have on what is really a market that is pointing toward Washington and 'fiscal cliff' negotiations," he added.

-Uncertainty over whether U.S. lawmakers will agree on a deal to avert spending cuts and tax increases continued to keep investors on edge.
+Uncertainty over whether U.S. lawmakers will agree on a deal to avert spending cuts and tax increases was likely to continue to keep investors on edge.
 Any signs of how the talks are progressing could cause more fluctuations in the markets.

-"We're not as concerned as we were a few months ago because of improvement like you can see in the employment number, but there's such a wild card over the "(fiscal) cliff," said Bruce McCain, chief investment strategist at Key Private Bank in Cleveland, Ohio.

-"There are such concerns about what could happen that markets will be overhung until a resolution is more certain."

-Republican House Speaker John Boehner accused President Barack Obama of pushing the country toward the "fiscal cliff" and wasting another week without progress in talks.
+Republican House Speaker John Boehner accused U.S. President Barack Obama of pushing the country toward the fiscal cliff and wasting another week without progress in talks.

 "There's total uncertainty with what's going to transpire here and abroad.
 Too many questions," said Warren West, principal at Greentree Brokerage Services in Philadelphia.

-Wall Street ended mostly higher, with gains capped after data showed anxiety over pending higher taxes likely soured consumers' attitudes in early December.
+Wall Street was mostly higher by the late afternoon after data showed anxiety over the pending higher taxes likely soured consumers' attitudes in early December.

-The Nasdaq fared worse than the other major indexes, weighed down again by shares of Apple, off 2.6 percent to $533.25.
-It was the worst week for the stock since May 2010.
+The Nasdaq fared worse than the other major indexes, weighed down again by shares of Apple, off 2.9 percent at $531.35.

 The dollar soared to session peaks immediately following the jobs data, but the momentum faded through the day.
 The dollar index was up 0.2 percent.

 The euro fell to a session low of $1.2878 on Reuters data, matching the low set on Nov.
-28. It was last down at $1.2925, having trimmed early losses, with traders citing a news report that senior European Central Bank Executive Board members opposed a rate cut backed by the majority at the ECB's policy meeting earlier in the week.
+28. It was last down at $1.2927, having trimmed earlier losses, with traders citing a Market News International report that senior European Central Bank Executive Board members opposed a rate cut backed by the majority at the ECB's policy meeting earlier in the week.

-"Whether this reduces the likelihood of a cut going forward, the forex market perceives a more hawkish than dovish stance and created significant short covering," said Andrew Wilkinson, chief economic strategist at Miller Tabak & Co LLC in New York.

 But the euro remained under pressure after Germany's central bank cut its growth outlook and pointed to risks of a recession as the three-year-old debt crisis takes its toll on the region's largest economy.